 - Value: Participants should feel that they are getting value from the activity.
 It could be rewards, knowledge, status, or anything else that translates into real value for the participant.

-- Success: If the gamification strategy is too complex, no one will complete the challenge.
+- Success: No one will complete the challenge if the gamification strategy is too complex.
 This can create frustration.
-So make sure that the end goal is surely achievable, though, even if it might be difficult.
+So make sure that the end goal is achievable, even if it might be difficult.

-Building Blocks of a Digital Sales Leaderboard Software
+Building Blocks of a Digital Sales Gamification Dashboard

 Various elements are used as basic building blocks in gamification applications.
-These elements are proven to stimulate users and motivate them to perform the desired task even outside the game context.
-Some of the widely used elements are:
+These elements motivate users to perform the desired task outside the game context.
+Some of the widely used elements of sales gamification dashboards are:

 Points are basic elements of a gamified application that serve the purpose of feedback.
 Points are assigned to specific tasks that are required of teams to close.
 Usually, one can take advantage, and more points can be assigned to a less desirable or higher task on the difficulty levels.